-Transport Pipeline 2024-2027 (Wider Schemes)
+Transport Pipeline 2025-2027 (Wider Schemes)

-New Scheme No. Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Connections between different transport types CA24 Customer Experience Strategy and delivery of measures to support an integrated network North East Combined Authority To help our residents and visitors undertake integrated journeys we need an integrated transport network which meets users' needs and is attractive.
+Scheme No. Scheme Name Promoter Scheme Description Total Cost Scheme Type Connections between different transport types CA24 Customer Experience Strategy and delivery of measures to support an integrated network North East Combined Authority To help our residents and visitors undertake integrated journeys we need an integrated transport network which meets users' needs and is attractive.
 A integrated transport network which is simple and easy to use, affordable and gets people to where they need to be will key in encouraging people to travel sustainably where possible, freeing up the road network for essential journeys that need to be made by car or van.
-This customer support strategy will set out measures to support customers at each stage of their journey, from the point of deciding to travel right through to arriving at their end destination and a series of first phase measures that will be invested in. £5,050,000 2026 Behaviour Change DU02 Walking & Cycling Improvements in Durham City Durham County Council Creating and improving links to key employment, education and tourism sites across the City and to wider urban settlements to create a feasible alternative to a private car journey. £10,000,000 2027 Active Travel DU03 County Durham Accessible Routes Durham County Council Improvements to walking and wheeling routes across the County. £1,000,000 2027 Active Travel DU04 Aykley Heads Connectivity Durham County Council Connecting Aykley Heads to wider transport (bus stops, cycle links and railway station links) as well as making existing routes fully accessible. £1,500,000 2030 Active Travel
+This customer support strategy will set out measures to support customers at each stage of their journey, from the point of deciding to travel right through to arriving at their end destination and a series of first phase measures that will be invested in. £5,050,000 Behaviour Change DU32 Baths Bridge - Create an active mode link across the Wear linking residential, employment and education sites.
+Durham County Council Replace the footbridge over the Wear for pedestrians and cyclists. £6,500,000 Active Travel GA26 Mobility Hubs Gateshead Council Across the funding period will install 5 multi-modal mobility hubs, strategically integrated into the public transport network. £1,500,000 Behaviour Change GA31 MetroGreen Intermediate schemes Gateshead Council Facilitating development in the area action plan area of Metro Green through sustainable transport improvements. £10,000,000 Active Travel